Donation Thank You Letters Templates

 7. Avoid Empty Jargon

-8. Reference Their History
+8. Reference Their Giving History

 9. Add Personal Touches

-11. Don’t Make a Direct Ask
+11. Don’t Make Another Ask

 12. Include Quotes and Stories